 These plants bear a unique symbol of peace and of expression of love.
 The Eloi are peace-loving creatures and attest to that by their gifts of flowers.
-For Weena, she uses them to express her appreciation and love for the time traveler.
+Weena uses them to express her appreciation and love for the time traveller.

 The White Sphinx

-This object bearing a human head and the body of a lion can be seen as a symbol for a superior being, a God who sets the limitation for man.
-He appears to be warning the time traveler of the rangers of breaking his cosmic boundaries.
+This object bearing a human head and the body of a lion can be seen as a symbol of a superior being, a God who sets the limitation for man.
+He appears to be warning the time traveller of the rangers of breaking his cosmic boundaries.

 Morlocks and Eloi